Wednesday, 2 January 2013

 Religions for the future

 Shall we really need religions in the future?
-I personally feel that as long as people will go through cycles of life and death, the questions such as what is life, what is death, is there an afterlife, are going to accompany us, and this will continue to create the space for religions.
+I personally feel that as long as there will be questions such as: what is life, what is death, is there an afterlife - there will be a space for religions.

 There are many persons who do not believe in a spirit or a cosmic consciousness, who define themselves as atheists, but often even they have some doubts in explaining the godless accidental origin of life from a biochemical primordial soup.

 Those of us who live in societies where technical progress safeguards us from the worst of nature's forces, people do not need to seek the protection of gods for their survival.
-Still illness, accidents, stresses of modern life, and relative poverty create fertile grous for prayers and religions.
+Still illness, accidents, stresses of modern life, and relative poverty create fertile groups for prayers, spirituality and may be religions.

 Individuals living in resource and technology rich environments already often have religious ideas that have been called "New Age".
 An explanation of the "new age" philosophy is as follows: